Scribbles678/Sparky/README.md

 1. Check API credentials in `.env`
 2. Verify sufficient margin in Aster account
 3. Check logs for errors: `tail -50 logs/error.log`
-4. Verify leverage is set correctly for symbol
+4. Verify leverage is set on the exchange (e.g., 25x for max)

 ### TP/SL triggering too fast/slow
-- Remember: values are **margin profit/loss %**, not price %
+- Values are simple **price movement percentages**
+- `stopLoss: 2` = 2% price move against you
+- `takeProfit: 5` = 5% price move in your favor
-- Adjust based on your leverage and risk tolerance
+- Adjust based on asset volatility and your risk tolerance
-- Example: With 5x leverage, `stopLoss: 20` = 4% price move

 ### Signature errors
 - Verify API key and secret are correct